larson-group/clubb_release/Readme.txt

 8)  Sorting the results:

-         The script sortresults.bash will produce output to the screen that orders the results by value of the cost function, from lowest value (= lowest error) to highest value.
+         The script sortresults.bash will send output to the screen that orders the results by value of the cost function, from lowest value (= lowest error) to highest value.
 The iteration number is listed along with the cost function value.
 This script also produces a text file called results.txt.
-However, this files orders the output according to iteration number, rather than from best to worst.
+However, this file orders the output according to iteration number, rather than from best to worst.

          Usually, only the top so many values produce good results.
 It is